Singapore files 105 new charges against oil trader Hin Leong founder O.K. Lim | Law-Order

 Singapore's public prosecutor on Thursday filed an additional 105 charges against Lim Oon Kuin, the founder of collapsed oil trading firm Hin Leong Trading Pte Ltd, relating to $2.23 billion in fraudulent disbursements.
 Hin Leong, one of Asia's largest oil traders, was wound up in March after failing to restructure some $4 billion in debt following a crash in the oil price during the coronavirus pandemic that exposed earlier financial troubles.

-Lim was also accused of abetting and conspiring with another Hin Leong employee to forge a bill of lading document as a valuable security in March 2020.
-Lim's lawyer declined to comment on the case on Thursday.
-Lim has previously declined to comment to Reuters on the case.
-BP did not immediately respond to a request for comment.
+Lim was also accused of abetting and conspiring with another Hin Leong employee to forge a bill of lading document as valuable security in March 2020.
+When asked to comment on the allegations, Lim told Reuters: "I'll talk when there's opportunity.
+I'm not feeling well now."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)